 - 3 tbsp olive oil

-- 1 1/2 cup of carrots, sweet potato, pumpkin or a combination of all, cut into bite sized cubes and steamed or boiled to just fork tender (not over cooked)
+- 1 1/2 cups carrots, sweet potato, butternut squash or a combination of all cut into bite sized cubes and steamed or boiled to just fork tender (do not over cook)

 - 1 tsp harissa powder